privacygmail cleanupemail security

 • Sold anonymized purchase data to NielsenIQ

-• Specifically sold Lyft receipt data to Uber (competitor)
+• Specifically sold Lyft receipt data to Uber (a competitor)

-The reality: If a tool is free and processes your emails on their servers, your data is likely their product.
+The reality: if a tool is free and processes your emails on its servers, your data is probably the product.

 Why Privacy Matters Even If "You Have Nothing to Hide"

-• Medical information: Healthcare communications, prescription details, diagnoses
+• Medical information: healthcare messages, prescription details, diagnoses

 • Identity information: SSNs, passport numbers, addresses, phone numbers